Iloke-Alusala/Micromouse_Gerber/README.md

 This repository contains the KiCad schematic and PCB design files for the **power subsystem** of a modular micromouse robot, developed as part of the EEE3088F final year design course at the University of Cape Town.

 ---
+# ⚠️ Warning: Do Not Use As-Is
+This repository contains schematic and PCB design files for a micromouse power subsystem.
+These designs are provided for reference and educational purposes only.
+Several components in the schematic and PCB do not function as intended due to design or implementation limitations, though many of the core design choices and ideas remain valid.
+Always check all datasheets of ICs and components used in a given section before adopting this to your own design.
+Therefore, this hardware should not be used as-is for production or critical applications.
+You are encouraged to use the files for inspiration or as a starting point, but please verify and test all circuits thoroughly before use in any real-world system.
+---

 ## 📌 Project Overview